What is Dyslexia?

 • Apart from being slow to learn to speak, the child commonly mispronounces words, finds rhyming extremely challenging, and does not appear to distinguish between different word sounds.

 • At school, the child takes much longer than the other children to learn the letters of the alphabet and how they are pronounced.
-There may also be problems remembering the days of the week, months of the year, colors, and arithmetic tables.
+There may also be problems remembering the days of the week, months of the year, colours, and arithmetic tables.

 • The child may be poorly coordinated and has frequent falls and accidents and catching a ball can be difficult.